Chart Color Schemes

 Health

-Trevallyn's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts
+Trevallyn's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

 Frequently Asked Questions - Health